 - Hindu Mythology and numerous associated stories described the Brahmastra, a weapon that could only be used by someone who had meditated on the god Brahma and possessed the highest levels of concentration that could completely obliterate its target in a single strike and would never miss, but would destroy all life in the area and render everyone nearby sterile.
 Yes, the ancient Indians were talking about nukes before nukes were invented.

 - In My Little Pony: Friendship Is Magic, Rainbow Dash is capable of a Sonic Rainboom, typically a combination of rainbow and sonic boom.
-However, as shown in the episode "Lesson Zero", it seems that if she directs the force at the ground, rather than at generating fancy flightwork, it creates a rainbow explosion capable of leveling a barn, complete with mushroom cloud.
+However, as shown in the episode "Lesson Zero", it seems that if she directs the force at the ground, rather than at generating fancy flightwork, it creates a rainbow explosion, complete with mushroom cloud.